citrix/terraform-provider-citrixadc/docs/resources/cspolicy.md

 * `boundto` - (Optional) The boundto name.
 The string value can range to 63 characters.
 * `action` - (Optional) Content switching action that names the target load balancing virtual server to which the traffic is switched.
 * `logaction` - (Optional) The log action associated with the content switching policy.
-* `csvserver` - (Required) Content switching vserver that this policy will bind to.
+* `csvserver` - [DEPRECATED] Content switching vserver that this policy will bind to.
 * `priority`  - (Optional) Priority for the binding with the Content switching vserver.
-* `targetlbvserver` - (Optional) Targe load balancing vserver that will be used for the binding with the Content switching vserver.
+* `targetlbvserver` - [DEPRECATED] Targe load balancing vserver that will be used for the binding with the Content switching vserver.
 * `forcenew_id_set` - (Optional) A list of terraform resource ids.
 Any change in the list of values will trigger the recreation of the cspolicy resource.

     Its main intent is to force the rebinding with the Content switching vserver defined in `csvserver` should it be deleted and recreated.